Briefing

 nanochat: Karpathy's educational project has no monetisation, and that's by design.
 The value is in teaching and the community around it, not in revenue.

 Browser-use: This is frequently listed as pure open source with no commercial backing, but that's wrong.
-Browser Use raised $17M in seed funding (led by Felicis, out of Y Combinator's W2025 batch).
+Browser Use raised $17M in seed funding (led by Felicis, out of Y Combinator's W2025 batch) (opens in a new tab).
 It's open source, but it's funded.

 LocalAI: A genuinely community-driven local-inference project.
 It appears to have no formal company structure behind it, though that detail isn't independently confirmed.
 Its pull is utility, not profit.